lijm1358/MSS_WaveUNet/README.md

 ```bash
 python process.py path/to/musdb18/dataset path/to/save
 ```
-4. train the model using `train.py`. if you process musdb18 dataset with `process.py`, the directory of the train dataset will be `path/to/save/train/data_split`, and the test dataset will be `path/to/save/test/data_split`.
+4. train the model using `train.py`. if you have processed the musdb18 dataset with `process.py`, the directory of the train dataset will be `path/to/save/train/data_split`, and the test dataset will be `path/to/save/test/data_split`.
 ```bash
 python train.py path/train/data_split path/test/data_split
 ```